 “My first wife filed for divorce and I am now married to another woman.
 It seems when I hear people speak of divorce, they mention it in the negative.
 I am not in agreement with divorce; however, one spouse can't make another spouse remain in the marriage.
 My first wife chose to leave because we clashed or butted heads all the time.
 While I was willing to work it out, she was not.
 I think there are situations like mine where one person wants to stay but the other chooses to leave and they become marked with the "divorce" tag.”

 • If one person chooses to divorce there’s not much the other can do about it.
-It’s good that you tried to save the marriage.
-There’s nothing intrinsically unsavable about your first marriage.
+It was good that you tried to save the marriage.
+There was nothing intrinsically unsavable about your first marriage.
 It is a given that, in marriage, husband and wife will “butt heads.”
 Opposites, which first attracted, now repel and come against each other.
 You will never find a marriage where this does not happen.

 “One problem I have with that label is that in some cases it can't be fixed.
 If I cheat on my wife, I can stop doing that.
 If I lie and steal, I can stop doing that.
 I can't stop being a divorced person if my spouse refuses to be married to me.
 As a Christian, when we talk about grace and mercy for sins, doesn't that apply to divorce also?”

 • I have never seen a troubled marriage that cannot be fixed.
 Ever.
-I’m talking about, probably, a thousand or something in that range over my forty years of ministry.
-Surely one doesn’t want to say that there are marriages God is powerless to repair?
+I’m talking about, probably, a thousand or so over my forty-four years of ministry.
+Surely one doesn’t want to say there are marriages God is powerless to repair?
 But it does take two persons to agree to get help.
 Usually both persons are 100% responsible for the marital problems.
 I suggest viewing it that way.
 If husband and wife are broken by their own failures that contribute to the marriage mess, then I feel we have a marriage that can be saved.

-"If everyone in your congregation who was divorced came up to you and asked how could the rectify it, what would you say?"
+"If everyone in your congregation who was divorced came up to you and asked how could they rectify it, what would you say?"

 • If persons are contemplating divorce, see some things I have written here.

-• If they are legally divorced and want to “rectify” the relationship, I am all for doing that with God’s help.
+• If they are legally divorced and want to correct the relationship, I am all for doing that, with God’s help.
 I think God is pleased when that happens.

-• And, finally, we have seen a few divorced couples get remarried with wonderful results!
+• And, finally, we have seen some divorced couples get remarried with wonderful results!